erlang/docker-erlang-example/README.md

 #### 1. Build stage 0: build

 This step starts from the official erlang docker image based on alpine linux.
-So with the base image, a full Erlang/OTP installation already exists.
+So with the base image, a full Erlang/OTP installation and rebar3 already exists.

-To be able to build our Erlang application, we now install rebar3.

 Our Erlang application is found in the `dockerwatch` directory on our local filesystem, and we use the `COPY` command to import this